 Memorial products, which comprise the majority of the Bronze segment's sales, include flush bronze memorials, flower vases, crypt letters, cremation urns, niche units and cemetery features, along with other related products.
 Flush bronze memorials, which represent approximately two-thirds of the segment's memorial product sales, are bronze plaques which contain vital information about a deceased individual such as name and birth and death dates.
 These memorials are used in cemeteries as an alternative to upright granite tombstones.
 The memorials are even or "flush" with the ground and therefore are preferred by many cemeteries for easier mowing and other maintenance.
 In order to provide products for the granite memorial market, the Company's other memorial products include granite tombstones as well as bronze plaques and letters that can be affixed to tombstones, mausoleums and crypts.
-Principal customers for memorial products to the consumer.
+Principal customers for memorial products are cemeteries and memorial parks, which in turn sell the Company's products to the consumer.